dmx-systems/dmx-plugin-template/README.md

     The Webpack Dev Server (which listens on port `8082`) will build the DMX Webclient along with your plugin (as you have added it to `plugin-manager.js`), and then launches the Webclient along with your plugin in a browser window (`http://localhost:8082`).

-### What the example plugin does
+### What the plugin does

-The example plugin mounts a "Greetings!" button into the Webclient's toolbar.
+The plugin mounts a "Greetings!" button into the Webclient's toolbar.
 Every time you click it another "Greetings" Note topic is created (but not revealed).

 ![greetings-button](img/greetings-button.png)